Nicklas Lasu

-Nicklas Tyrone Lasu (born 16 September 1989) is a Swedish professional ice hockey forward, currently playing for Frölunda HC in Swedish Hockey League (SHL).
+Nicklas Tyrone Lasu (born 16 September 1989) is a Swedish professional ice hockey player who is a forward for Frölunda HC in Swedish Hockey League (SHL).
 He formerly played with Oulun Kärpät in the Liiga.

 Playing career

-Lasu was selected by the Atlanta Thrashers in the fifth round of the 2008 NHL Entry Draft and was part of the Swedish team at the 2009 World Junior Championship in Ottawa, Canada.
+Lasu was selected by the Atlanta Thrashers in the fifth round of the 2008 NHL entry draft, and was part of the Swedish team at the 2009 World Junior Championship in Ottawa, Canada.

-Lasu isn't very big, but plays with a ton of grit and energy.
-He leads by example on the ice and can deliver a few big hits.
-He can skate really fast and is excellent on the penalty kill.
-Is a great shot blocker and can do a bit of agitation at times.
-Can play all three forward positions.
+A player known to lead by example, he is regarded by his skills in blocking shots and by the fact he plays all three forward positions.

 After two successful seasons with Kärpät, Lasu left after the 2018–19 campaign, opting to return home to Sweden signing a four-year contract with original club, Frölunda HC, on 10 May 2019.

-Personal
+Personal life

 Lasu is a cousin of former Frölunda HC player Magnus Kahnberg.
 His father is Tyrone Lasu.